modernweb-dev/web/docs/docs/dev-server/plugins/overview.md

 # Dev Server >> Plugins >> Overview ||1

-The Web Dev Server comes with a few plugins out of the box.
+Web Dev Server comes with a few plugins out of the box.

 See